Research Informatics Support for NICHD's Division of Intramural Research

 The DIRweb application supports several activities: the NICHD Annual Report, PI and Fellows' retreats, training tracking, Fellows’ progress reports, and Administrative Management Branch's (AMB) personnel and travel-package tracking.
 The DIRweb includes lab training web services for the NIH Enterprise Directory and Division of Occupational Health and Safety Training.

 The team continued to release enhancements to the Fellows Annual Progress Report, a unified means for tracking and mentoring intramural trainees as well as for easing the re-appointment process.
 This solution provided the Office of Education with useful metrics regarding mentoring and training programs.
-Another major enhancement to the progress-report system was the addition of an Individual Development Plan for postbaccalaureate fellows.
+Another major enhancement to the progress-report system was the addition of an Individual Development Plan and Annual Progress Reports for postbaccalaureate fellows.
 We also updated the Exit Survey feature, a short survey giving DIR fellows a platform for providing feedback.

-The team has also improved upon the Capital Equipment/Expenditure Request Tracking System, which allows users to efficiently submit requests through the review process, while giving administrative staff the ability to track requests through the workflow process.
+The team also improved the Capital Equipment/Expenditure Request Tracking System, which allows users to efficiently submit requests through the review process, while giving administrative staff the ability to track requests through the workflow process.
 Additional features allow administrative staff to process and track requests after approval and funding.
 The project has been sufficiently well received to allow potential offerings to the NICHD extramural community as well as to the Office of the Director.

 The CSSC team continued maintenance of Cost Tracker, an application that permits capturing, organizing, and reporting various expenses on a per-protocol basis.
 The work is done closely with the OCD to improve protocol cost vs. effectiveness, and provides a protocol-cost estimator module.